Search icon

 • Step 6: Change the dirty or clogged fuel filter with a new one.

 • Step 7: Install a fuel stabiliser in the fuel tank to avoid corrosion and clogging in the fuel system.
-It is an essential step, especially if you want to store your vehicle for long durations.
+This is essential, especially if you plan to park your vehicle for a long duration.

 • Step 8: Get the ignition system checked and fixed for any faults.